fenago/machine-learning-for-finance/lab_guides/Lab_10.md

 Kevin P. Murphy, [*Machine Learning: a Probabilistic Perspective*], <https://www.cs.ubc.ca/~murphyk/MLbook/>.

-This book covers machine learning techniques from a probabilistic and much more Bayesian perspective.
+This course covers machine learning techniques from a probabilistic and much more Bayesian perspective.
 It\'s a very good guide if you want to think about machine learning differently.